-the Medicaid agency or the operating agency (if applicabl e).
+the Medicaid agency or the operating agency (if app plicable).

 Service Type:

 Statutory Service

 Service:

 Homemaker

 Alternate Service Title (if any):

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 08 Home-Based Services 08050 homemaker

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-shall be available when the individual who is regularly re unable to manage the home and care for him or herself or as meal preparation and routine household care.
-Services esponsible for these activities is temporarily unavailable or others in the home.
+shall be available when the individual who is regul es such as meal preparation and routine household care.
+Services arly responsible for these activities is temporarily unavailable or reself or others in the home.
 Homemaker is not a direct care

-service.

-Specify applicable (if any) limits on the amount, freque ency, or duration of this service:
+Specify applicable (if any) limits on the amount frequency or duration of this service.

-A maximum of three (3) hours per week per household (6 as biological, adoptive, and step parents) shall not provide 524 units per year) is allowed.
-Relative providers (defined e this service.